What is Ripple? (XRP)

 However, as of 2020, Ripple has united all three products under a common product offering called RippleNet, a single offering for the 300 financial firms with whom it has so far partnered.

-With RippleNet, these companies can receive access to what Ripple calls “on-demand liquidity,” funding foreign accounts by selling XRP for fiat currency on one digital asset exchange and converting those funds into their desired currency on another digital asset exchange.
+With RippleNet, these companies can receive access to what Ripple calls “on-demand liquidity,” funding foreign accounts by selling XRP for cash on one digital asset exchange and converting those funds into their desired currency on another digital asset exchange.

 Ripple is also affiliated with a separate effort called the Interledger Protocol, a software aiming to facilitate transactions between cryptocurrencies and bank ledgers.
 An open-source effort, it does not require XRP, though it can connect to the XRP Ledger.